silentmode0n/url_shortcuts/README.md

 ## Versions

++ 0.6.0 *added a show logo before redirecting for link*
 + 0.5.2 *fix bug with request pass for qrcode link*
 + 0.5.1 *added a table to display a list of shortcuts*
 + 0.5.0 *added QR-codes for links*